richfaces/richfaces/readme.txt

 	 First, make sure the application server is running.
 To start the server:

 	    launch the standalone.sh or standalone.bat script from JBOSS_HOME/bin/

+	    together with parameter --server-config=standalone-full.xml for both
+	    latest JBoss AS 7.1.x and for latest JBoss AS 7.0.x.

 	 As of JBoass AS 7.1 you must create the JMS user account/password to enable the JMS push sample.
 Add a new user to the ApplicationRealm with the